dinochecker

 (Marr's Flocking Lizard)Etymology

-Convolosaurus is derived from the Latin "convolare" (to flock) and the Greek "sauros" (lizard), referring to clusters of juvenile specimens found together at the dig site.
-The species epithet, marri, honours of Dr. Ray H. Marr who produced the Society of Vertebrate Paleontology videos "We are SVP" and "About the SVP Logo" posted on the SVP website (vertpaleo.org), and who is a strong proponent of students at Southern Methodist University (SMU).
+Convolosaurus is derived from the Latin "convolare" (to flock together) and the Greek "sauros" (lizard), referring to clusters of juvenile specimens found together at the dig site.
+The species epithet, marri (MAH-rye), honours Dr. Ray H. Marr who produced the Society of Vertebrate Paleontology videos "We are SVP" and "About the SVP Logo" posted on the SVP website (vertpaleo.org), and who is a strong proponent of students at Southern Methodist University (SMU).

 ZooBank registry: urn:lsid:zoobank.org:act:468990B8-F35E-4165-8065-9FE0DA581D8A.